 My research interests relate to the understandings of 'marginalised' populations, as well as critical evaluation of methodological claims.

 Between September 2017 and March 2019, I was Principle Investigator on the project 'Do Participatory Visual Methods Give Voice?'
 The project was funded by the ESRC National Centre for Research Methods, and evaluated the claim that participatory visual methods 'give voice' to participants, by exploring researcher, participant, and audience understandings of 'voice' and participatory visual methods.

 My PhD research considered the experiences of rough sleepers and those who provide services for rough sleepers.
 Previous research I have undertaken has considered the experiences of profoundly deaf prisoners in England and Wales, and I maintain an interest in such experiences.

-I am also the early career researcher representative on the board of the Harm and Evidence Research Collaborative (HERC).
+I am also a board member of the Harm and Evidence Research Collaborative (HERC).